 Where do I return materials?

 When the library is open, you should return materials to the Circulation desk.
 Please check materials to make sure that you have not left anything important in books and magazines and that the videos are the ones that you checked out.
-You would be surprised at the things we have found inside of returned books and videos!

 When the library is closed, you will need to return materials in the appropriate drop box in front of the library or at the side of the building by the driveway.
 Please make sure to use the separate drop box for videos.